linode/docs/docs/products/tools/marketplace/guides/prometheus-grafana/index.md

 ### Add Prometheus as a Data Source to Grafana

-1. Log in to the Grafana frontend.
+1. Log in to the Grafana front end.
 See [Access Grafana and Prometheus](#access-grafana-and-prometheus).

 1. On the main menu, hover over the gear icon to open the *Configuration* menu.
 Then click **Data Sources**.